 This includes instruction in immigration law, USCIS adjudication procedures, the naturalization process, fraud detection and more.

-After this six-week session, potential officers must also under a one-week practical training session in at the National Benefits Center in Lees Summit, Missouri and a one-week session at a District Office or Service Center.
+After this six-week session, potential officers must also attend a one-week practical training session at the National Benefits Center in Lees Summit, Missouri and a one-week session at a District Office or Service Center.
 Only those candidates who successfully complete all three phases of training will be eligible for employment.

 Salary, Benefits and Opportunities for Advancement

 USCIS adjudications officers receive an annual salary at the GS-5 ($30,113 – $39,149 base pay annually) or GS-7 ($37,301 – $48,488) level upon initial hiring (2020 salary numbers).
 Substantial benefits include federal health, dental and vision plans, life insurance, retirement, federal saving plans, paid vacation, social security benefits, and free Medicare after age 65.